CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 Next, you'll send sensitive employee information in an email to verify that your DLP policy correctly detects and blocks the activity.

-1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account and logged into Microsoft 365 as Joni Sherman.
+1. You should still be logged into **LabVM**, signed in as demouser account and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In Microsoft Edge, select the app launcher in the top left and choose **Outlook**.